Skip to main content

 Clinical Activities:

-• Evaluating patients with binocular vision disorders (strabismic and non-strabismic) and/or amblyopia and providing comprehensive care using options such as passive therapy (e.g., lenses, prisms, occlusion, etc.) and active vision therapy (vision training procedures).
+• Evaluate patients with ocular motility, accommodative, and binocular vision disorders (strabismic and non-strabismic), as well as amblyopia, and provide appropriate management, including passive therapy (e.g., lenses, prisms, occlusion, referrals when indicated) and active vision therapy.

 Didactic Activities: